John Chambers (politician)

-John Chambers (October 6, 1780 – September 21, 1852) was a U.S. Representative from Kentucky and the second Governor of the Iowa Territory.
+John Chambers (October 6, 1780 – September 21, 1852) was a U.S. representative from Kentucky and the second governor of the Iowa Territory.
 He was appointed by President William Henry Harrison.

-Education & early career
+Education and early career

 Chambers was born at Bromley Bridge, Somerset County, New Jersey, on October 6, 1780, a son of Roland Chambers (1744–1821) and Phoebe (Mullican) Chambers.

 He attended the public schools and the Transylvania Seminary at Lexington, Kentucky.
 In 1794 he moved with his father to Washington, Mason County, Kentucky.
 After studying law he was admitted to the bar in 1800 and commenced practice in Washington, Kentucky.
 He owned slaves.
 Chambers served as aide-de-camp to General William Henry Harrison in the War of 1812 and was at the Battle of the Thames.
 He served as a member of the Kentucky House of Representatives in 1812, 1815, 1830, and 1831.
 In 1825, Chambers was appointed judge of the Kentucky Court of Appeals.
 He resigned in 1827.

-U.S. Congressional career
+U.S. congressional career

 He was elected as a pro-Adams candidate to the Twentieth Congress to fill the vacancy caused by the resignation of Thomas Metcalfe and served from December 1, 1828, to March 3, 1829; elected as an Anti-Jacksonian to the Twenty-fourth Congress, and reelected as a Whig to the Twenty-fifth Congress (March 4, 1835 – March 3, 1839); chairman, Committee on Claims (Twenty-fifth Congress).

 Chambers represented the counties of Pendleton, Bracken, Robertson, Nicholas and Bourbon.